1. Introduction

 Perfection is Not Always the Answer

 As a perfectionist, the thought of an “imperfect design” used to frustrate me.
-I had spent countless hours trying to make things pixel perfect before learning how to prioritize design tasks and and focus on what truly matters.
+I had spent countless hours trying to make things pixel perfect before learning how to prioritize design tasks and and focus on what matters more.
 While I still occasionally struggle with perfectionist tendencies, I've become more aware of when they arise and know how to manage them effectively.

 Design is a Continuous Process